ricproenca-tao/tao-translations-merge/README.md

 # tao-translations-merge
-Compare and merge customer translations

-This tool automate the merge of translations with *.PO files
+This tool intends to automate the diff and merge of different translations with *.PO files.

+# System Prerequisites
+* node.js
+* git